Helen Calcutt is an award-winning choreographer and poet whose practice centres the body as the primary site of language.

 Her collections and edited works include the acclaimed Somehow a Poetry Book Society Winter Pamphlet and Poetry School Book of the Year; anthology Eighty-Four, shortlisted for a Saboteur Award and named a Poetry Wales Book of the Year, and the Pavilion title Feeling All the Kills, described as “radical, revolutionary, and fearless in depicting women as sexual and maternal.”
 (Zoe Bridgley, Seren.)

-Helen is the creator of the Hypha Method, a pioneering system of text-to-dance translation informing research and performance across both dance and literary fields. .
-Her practice is funded by Arts Council England, the Society of Authors, and One Dance UK, and her radical new dance adaptation of Max Porter’s Grief Is the Thing with Feathers received a major touring grant in 2025, touring internationally from Spring 2026.
+Helen is the creator of the hypha method, a pioneering, coded gestural system of text-to-dance translation.
+Her practice is funded by Arts Council England, the Society of Authors, and One Dance UK, and her radical new dance adaptation of Max Porter’s Grief Is the Thing with Feathers received a major touring grant (25-26) touring internationally from Spring 2026-27.

 Helen is also an activist and speaker, and was awarded a career-wide Honorary Doctor of Letters in 2023 from Loughborough University, acknowledging her mental health advocacy and outstanding contribution to the arts.